Specification

 • bash runs the task body as a shell script (it must be a single fenced ```bash block).

 A host may also define more specific runtime identifiers, for example claude or codex.
 A runtime accepts the values it understands and rejects the rest at run time, not at parse time.
-Absent, runtime defaults to agent.
+Absent, runtime defaults to auto.
 A task may override this field via its per-task fenced YAML block.

 options field